OpenSprites/OpenSprites-Origin/Site/site-api/README.md

 ## Response Objects ##
 ### The user object ###
-- name (string): The username of the user
+- username (string): The username of the user
-- id (int): The user ID of the user
+- userid (int): The user ID of the user
+- usertype (string): The group the user is in (Moderator, Member, etc)
+- avatar (string): The URL of the user's uploaded avatar.
+If it doesn't exist, it will be the default user icon.

 ### The asset object ###
  - name (string): The name set for the asset